Beginner's Guide / 3ds Max

 A freshly created app loads and displays just a cube.
 You can look around with the left mouse button pressed, and zoom in and out with the mouse wheel.

-If instead of the cube it shows something like "This site can’t be reached" this means that the development server is down, probably because you accidentally closed the first launched instance of your 3D editor and the development server along with it.
+If instead of the cube it shows something like "This site can’t be reached" this means that the development server is down, probably because you updated Verge3D to a new version.
 In this case you should launch 3ds Max, or, if the program is already running, start the App Manager again.

 Although very rare, another warning can be shown: "Ouch!
 Your graphics card does not support WebGL."
 This can happen if you're using an outdated or unsupported browser, or your video card and/or drivers are blacklisted by the browser.
 Try installing latest Google Chrome/updating your OS/downloading latest drivers, or just find another computer to work on.